 When we describe the world, we often use categories to do so.
 We say that there are red objects and blue objects, poor people and rich people, lions and tigers, etc ad inf.
 These categories are useful to us, because they provide useful rules of thumb for understanding the world and predicting what the effects of our and others' actions will be.
 We can predict that a lion will behave differently to a tiger, or a red object will match some othe object better than a blue one.

-Where we go wrong is to think that those categories that we apply to the world for our convenience are “real” and absolute.
-Taking the colour example, really these are just ranges on a scale, and fuzzy ranges at that.
-English is developed enough that we have basic colour names to a fairly high degree of specificity, but there are many languages with far fewer basic colour names, and even in English the crossover points between different colours are fuzzy, ill-defined.
+Where we go wrong is to think that those categories that we apply to the world for our convenience are absolute.
+Taking the colour example, in truth these are just ranges on a scale, and fuzzy ranges at that, which we group into convenient bands.
+English is developed enough that we have basic colour names to a fairly high degree of specificity, but there are many languages with far fewer basic colour names, and even in English the cross-over points between different colours are fuzzy, ill-defined.

-The problematic effects of treating reality as categorical (sometimes called “binary thinking”, the most extreme version of the error) appear in many places.
-Most of all, they stem from our treating our decisions as iron laws rather than pragmatic guidelines.
+The problematic effects of treating scalar reality as categorical (sometimes called “binary thinking”, the most extreme version of the error) appear in many places.
+Most of all, due to the forcing effect of decision-making, they stem from our treating our decisions as iron laws rather than pragmatic guidelines.
 Because reality is scalar, even when there are extreme threshold effects, there will always be edge cases that cannot be appropriately covered by iron laws.
 It may sometimes even be more appropriate to treat the edge cases as a category in themselves, but either this is precluded by categorical thinking rigidly insisting on its categories, or the edge cases are treated so rigidly as their own category that their similarities to their adjacent categories on the continuous scale are themselves ignored.

-This is especially true in the social sciences and moral philosophy, because they themselves exist in the central portions of the reality scale between hard material reality, where it is usually obvious to think in a scalar fashion, and pure concept, where it is unimportant or even appropriate to think in categorical terms.
+This is especially true in the social sciences and moral philosophy¹, because they themselves exist in the central portions of the reality scale between hard material reality, where it is usually obvious to think in a scalar fashion, and pure concept, where it is unproblematic or even appropriate to think in categorical terms.
 The social and moral domains are precisely about how our concepts map to underlying behaviours that are impossible to measure precisely, and where our decisions are of profound personal importance.
-But just because it is difficult for us to measure socio-moral properties does not mean that those properties are not reflections of the real world, that they are purely conceptual, and therefore categorical rather than scalar.
-(It is not a coincidence that I am especially interested in this issue given that “social sciences and moral philosophy” covers a large part of my intellectual interests!)
+But just because it is difficult for us to measure socio-moral properties does not mean that those properties are purely conceptual, and therefore categorical rather than scalar.
+While there are cases where our decisions have been reïfied into categories, in practice the more common error is treating our descriptive categories as defining reality itself.